seregazhuk/seregazhuk.github.io_old/_drafts/2017-09-03-reactphp-dns.md

     </p>
 </div>

-You can notice that a handler for `Executor` receives `Message` object which contains an array of answers (dns records) for a specified domain and type.
+You can notice that a handler for `Executor` receives `Message` object which contains an array of answers (DNS records) for a specified domain and type.
 But when we use `Resolver`, its handler receives only one address.
-Behind the hood `Resolver` parses `Message` object and returns a random address from the `$answers` variable.
+Under the hood, `Resolver` parses `Message` object and returns a random address from the `$answers` variable.
 Here is the source code of the `Resolver::extractAddress()` method:

 {% highlight php %}
 <?php